Become a Certified Tennessee Naturalist

 - Stewardship (e.g., stream cleanups, trail maintenance, habitat restoration)

-- Program Support for Chapter or TNP (e.g., assist a chapter or TNP event or administration) [applicable hours limited].
+- Administrative Support for Chapter or TNP (e.g., assist a chapter or TNP event or administration) [applicable hours limited].

 Sponsoring organizations of TNP chapters typically have many needs for volunteers, as do state and local parks, environmental non-profits, federal, state and local government agencies, and others.
 TNP advertises volunteer needs in our quarterly newsletter.
 For a suggested list of volunteer opportunities click here.